 But back to our story.
 If the pattern continues, the next song should be a turkey, but “To Cry You a Song” is neither a disaster nor a high point.
 Again, the rhythmic support is exceptional.
-The lyrics are quite good in describing the joys of air travel, such as reaching for the bag and feeling absolutely trapped in a confined space without any ability to affect the speed of the airplane.
-The opening lines make me yearn for the good old days before the whiny moaners ruined it for all of us who could really use a smoke when bored or stressed (“Flying so high, trying to remember/How many cigarettes did I bring along?”)
+The lyrics are quite good in describing the joys of air travel, such as reaching for the bag and feeling trapped in a confined space without any ability to affect the speed of the airplane.
+The opening lines make me yearn for the good old days before the whiny moaners ruined it for those of us desperate for a smoke when bored or stressed (“Flying so high, trying to remember/How many cigarettes did I bring along?”)
 What doesn’t work is the overly clunky main guitar riff and the lack of smoothness in the execution of the tempo changes.
 The song has a feeling of awkwardness about it that relegates it to the lower half of the preference list.
 In a stunning turn of events, the next song, “A Time for Everything” breaks the on-off pattern by making it two clunkers in a row.

-The album is saved by the arrival of “Teacher,” one of Tull’s best early period numbers despite the fact that the band didn’t care for it in the least, according to the discography on the Jethro Tull official website:
+The album is saved by the arrival of “Teacher,” one of Tull’s best early-period numbers despite the fact that the band didn’t care for it in the least, according to the discography on the Jethro Tull official website:

 “Teacher” became a fan favorite in the U.S. though the band felt it was a throwaway song and Ian wrote it as a B-side.
 Ian, to date, professes distaste for this tune reflecting disillusionment with formal education, a theme arising in future songwriting as well.
 The U.K. version on the remastered copy is a very different arrangement with far less flute.
 The flute was added to the U.S. release as the record company felt Tull needed a pop single featuring the flute.

 Postscript: I didn’t believe my father when he told me he saw Tull do “Teacher” on American Bandstand.
 I still have a hard time getting my head around it.
 Jethro Tull on American Bandstand?
 Ian Anderson with Dick Clark?
 Can you imagine an odder couple?
-Ian Anderson doing his thing in front of all those putty-faced, clean living teenagers carefully selected for the mainstream American audience?
+Ian Anderson doing his thing in front of all those putty-faced, clean-living teenagers carefully selected for the mainstream American audience?
 It took years for me to be convinced, but lo and behold, I found a video compilation of the performance on YouTube.
-Warning: It’s out of sync half the time (not Ian’s fault but the fault of the transcription process), but the evidence clearly reveals that this regrettable event did in fact occur.
+Warning: It’s out of sync half the time (not Ian’s fault but the fault of the transcription process), but the evidence reveals that this regrettable event did occur.
 My God!

 Also regrettable is the following song on Benefit, “Play in Time.”
-While it starts out with a promising feel, it gets too repetitive and irritating after a while and Ian seems to be over-singing to compensate for the shallowness of the lyrics.
+While it begins with a promising feel, it gets too repetitive and irritating after a while and Ian seems to be over-singing to compensate for the shallowness of the lyrics.
 The album ends with “Sossity, You’re a Woman,” a song about which I have abrasively mixed feelings.
 I think the arrangement is superb, with the nice touches from John Evan’s organ and Ian’s flute breaking up the acoustic guitar pattern so that it remains fresh throughout.
-What I find offensive are the lyrics, which seem to be echoing the old theme more commonly associated with American writers like Twain and Hemingway that women are the civilizing, emasculating force that keep men from experiencing true freedom.
+What I find offensive are the lyrics, which seem to echo the old theme more commonly associated with American writers like Twain and Hemingway that women are the civilizing, emasculating force who keep men from experiencing true freedom.
 It was a crock of shit then and it’s a crock of shit now.
 The metaphor of society as an aging woman is even more offensive, reminding us of the predominant myth that women are pretty much done once they hit middle age.
 And the feminists called Mick Jagger a sexist?